n-e-l/synth/README.md

 ## Building & running

-You might need to have [Vulkan SDK](https://vulkan.lunarg.com) installed.
+You will need to have the [Vulkan SDK](https://vulkan.lunarg.com) installed.

 Then build and run `synth`:
 ```
 git clone https://github.com/n-e-l/synth.git